fusionpbx/fusionpbx-docs/source/advanced/default_settings.rst

 ******************

 Default Settings used for all domains.
-Branding can be done in this section, adjust or copy settings to specific domains can be done in this section also.
+Branding can be done in this section, `see here to adjust <../advanced/domains.html#override-a-default-setting-for-one-domain>`_ or `copy settings <https://player.vimeo.com/video/191268908#t=1m46s>`_ to specific domains.

 .. image:: ../_static/images/advanced/fusionpbx_advanced_default_settings.jpg